mattroberts297/genetic-programming-in-scala/README.md

 The `Main` application contains key parameters including:

-- `count` The number of trees to generate.
+- `populationSize` The number of trees to generate.
 - `maxDepth` The maximum depth of the initial tree population.
 - `terminalSet` The terminals to use when constructing trees.
 - `functionSet` The functions to use when constructing trees.